Caring, Learning, Excelling Together

 Welcome to Rathmore Primary School & Nursery

-At Rathmore, we believe that a caring culture, where every pupil feels safe, secure and valued is the foundation for effective learning, both within class and throughout our whole school community.
-Following the success of our 2024-2025 UNICEF Silver Award for a Rights’ Respecting School, Intergenerational Programme, Shared Education Programme, Pupil Voice Councils, whole school House System and first Community Day, we aim to build and extend these aspects within Rathmore during 2025-2026, with your support.
+At Rathmore, we believe that an inclusive culture, where every pupil feels safe, secure and valued is the foundation for effective learning, both within class and throughout our whole school community.
+Following the success of our 2025-2026 Intergenerational Programme, Shared Education Programme, Nature Ranger partnership, Eco & outdoor focus, Pupil Voice Councils, whole school House System and Community Day, we aim to build and extend these aspects within Rathmore, with your support.
+We will continue to grow a wider sense of intergenerational community along the Rathmore Road with our lead of the ‘RathMORE Together’ Community Group, partnering our local businesses, charities, churches and pre-schools.

 We are pleased to support families by offering a Wrap-Around Care option from 8am to 5:45pm daily, with holiday provision in collaboration with YMCA (West Church).